 I define “data and information value chain” as the set of actions supported by the collection of data management sub-capabilities.
 This chain transforms raw data into meaningful information to deliver the corresponding value propositions to the stakeholder groups.

 Step 1.
 Specify the definition, scope, and key sub-capabilities of data management.

 You should choose a set of data management sub-capabilities that fits your company goals, resources, size, and culture.

 A common set of data management sub-capabilities includes data management framework (data governance), data quality, data architecture, and data modeling.

-The rest of the capabilities such as application and technology architecture, security, different information technology capabilities belong to the information technology (IT) capability.
+The rest of the capabilities, such as application and technology architecture, security, and different information technology capabilities, belong to the information technology (IT) capability.

-Step 2.
-Specify the value propositions that data management delivers to its key stakeholders.
-The key stakeholders are, for example, internal management, governmental and regulatory bodies, external customers.
+The key stakeholders are, for example, internal management, governmental and regulatory bodies, and external customers.
 Data management should deliver particular value propositions for each group.
-For example, for internal management enhanced decision-making is one of the examples of the value proposition.
+For example, for internal management, enhanced decision-making is one of the examples of the value proposition.

-Step 5.
-Implement the data management function of the required scope.
-For this step, I have developed a driver-based method for the implementation of data management function (which serves as the basis for my methodology and is described in detail in The Data Management Toolkit).
+For this step, I have developed a driver-based method for implementing the data management function (the basis for my methodology and is described in detail in The Data Management Toolkit).
 The graphical representation of the method called “The Data Management Star” can be seen in Figure 2.

 Figure 2.
 The data management star by Data Crossroads.

 Preparation.
 Define the main business drivers for setting up data management.